Not enough companies are taking advantage of inbound marketing.

 Unlike outbound marketing, an inbound strategy doesn’t compete for consumers’ attention.
 Rather, it answers the questions B2B companies always hear.
 Questions like, "what makes you different?"
 Why should I switch services?
 How can you help my own B2B business?"

-Rather than using outbound to talk to the masses of people who are trying to block you out, inbound marketing lets you be found by potential customers already searching for information about your industry, product or service.
+Rather than using outbound to talk to the masses of people who are trying to block you out, inbound lets you be found by potential customers already searching for information about your industry, product or service.

 Now, the right people can find the right information, at the right time, so they can educate themselves for your products and services.